Hair Extensions Weight:

 But what does the type of hair have to do with weight?
 Synthetic hair is heavier than human hair - some brands are up to 2 to 3 times heavier.
 This is because synthetic hair is made from smart fibres - typically acrylic and/or nylon.
 Human hair, on the other hand, is completely natural.

-Why does weight matter?
+Why does weight in hair extensions matter?

 So synthetic hair is generally heavier than human hair, but why does that matter?